 Eschatological relations of power in heaven above reproduce arrangements on earth down below among the privileged and wellborn: the exaltation of Mary at Chartres redounded to the glory of French queens—Blanche of Castile and her grandmother Eleanor of Aquitaine.
 The scholars’ efforts to bring women into view in the Middle Ages reveal that they did hold positions of power and wield means of influence from Anglo-Saxon to Tudor times, but when trust in the intercession of the saints was denounced by Luther and the Protestant reformers in England, it followed that the intercessionary powers of women also became suspect.
 Henry VIII’s split from Rome in 1534 and his assault on church power (including abolishing the law of sanctuary) severed women’s networks and cast a shadow on the legitimacy of female influence.

 The turn against the cult of the Virgin and the destruction of shrines of beloved medieval saints like Margaret of Antioch (patroness of childbirth) and Catherine of Alexandria (of young girls, students, and philosophers), of abbeys like Barking and Wilton and fabulously rich and popular shrines like Walsingham, gave impetus to a heavy undertow of misogyny in later culture in Britain.
 It can be felt in Shakespeare’s King Lear, for example, and in his early poem Venus and Adonis, where the poet is torn between the spiritual compass bearings of his youth and the new landscape of Protestantism.
-(Ted Hughes explores this erasure of female power in his monumental, erratic study Shakespeare and the Goddess of Supreme Being.)
+(Ted Hughes explores this erasure of female power in his monumental, erratic study Shakespeare and the Goddess of Complete Being.)